daniel-p-gonzalez/bon/docs/ch01-02-hello-world.md

 Hello, world!
 ```

-[Next](ch01-03-quick-tour.md), we'll take a quick tour of the language in order to introduce various core concepts.
+[Next](ch01-03-quick-tour.md), we'll take a quick tour of the language in order to introduce the core features.